 Next: The family that prays together, stays together.

-10. Family attends two services on Christmas Day
+10. Family attends service on Christmas Day

 Next: The menus are written in another language